skymethod/denoflare-docs/examples/transform-images-wasm.md

 ---
-title: Transform Images with WASM
+title: Transform Images with Wasm
-summary: Transform Images with WASM in a Cloudflare Worker, using WebAssembly from Photon and pngs.
+summary: Transform Images with Wasm in a Cloudflare Worker, using WebAssembly from Photon and pngs.
 order: 2
 ---

-# Transform Images with WASM in a Cloudflare Worker
+# Transform Images with Wasm in a Cloudflare Worker

 Prototype demonstrating running image resizing and other transforms completely inside a Cloudflare Worker.